QuantEcon/jupinx/docs/index.md

 $ jupinx --help
 ```

-Additional compilation options are available and details can be found in the [documentation](https://jupinx.readthedocs.io/).
+More details can be found in the [documentation](https://jupinx.readthedocs.io/).

 ### Advanced Configuration